Mississippi Creates: Visual Art

 Hayden Hall: Art of Becoming

-A Film By: Nelson Crawford, Aubrey Goodwin, and Tara Watts
+a short film by Nelson Crawford, Aubrey Goodwin, and Tara Watts

 Hayden Hall is an artist in Mississippi, specializing in landscapes of the Delta.
 This film dives into what led him to give up his successful career as a chef and restaurateur to pursue his passion for painting back in his home state of Mississippi.
 He explores how he made the transition and the influence that the Delta has on him.